-When the events are real, though, when a person has actually experienced the nightmare, the world and all the people in it sometimes assume a long-lasting dark and sinister tone.
+When the events are real, though, when a person has actually experienced the nightmare, the world sometimes assumes an ongoing dark and sinister tone.
 It would take a while to outline all the reasons why the world can look scary and dangerous after the death of a loved one.
 Here are just a few reasons, with links to more comprehensive articles:

 - The world seems random and unpredictable

 - You feel like you have no control over what happens to you and your loved ones

 - You feel alone and isolated

 - In an effort to make sense of your loss, you determine that people are bad/the world is bad

 - You are experiencing anxiety because you now know bad things can happen and/or you fear grief emotions

 - You fear death and/or have other existential questions